estadistika/estadistika.github.io/_posts/2019-06-28-Interfacing with Relational Database using MySQL.jl and PyMySQL.md

 </div>

 ### Benchmark
-For the benchmark, I added a timelapse recorder in populating and reading the table from the previous section.
-The figure below, summarizes the results.
+For the benchmark, I added a timelapse recorder in populating and reading the table in the previous section.
+The figure below summarizes the results.
 <img src="http://drive.google.com/uc?export=view&id=1fhMJg3qIPupf3xhvyCW1p5Ph7tzn7UAH">
 The figure was plotted using <a href="http://gadflyjl.org/stable/index.html">Gadfly.jl</a>.
 Install this package using <code>Pkg</code> as described above (see the first code block under <i>MySQL Clients on Julia and Python</i> section), along with <a href="https://github.com/JuliaGraphics/Cairo.jl">Cario.jl</a> and <a href="https://github.com/JuliaGraphics/Fontconfig.jl">Fontconfig.jl</a>.
-The latter two packages are used to save the plot in PNG format, see the code below to reproduce:
+The latter two packages are used to save the plot in PNG format.
+See the code below to reproduce:
 <script src="https://gist.github.com/alstat/370b6b9eb33089f52c3f2f721e10e5d2.js"></script>
 ### Conclusion
 The aim of this article was simply to illustrate the usage of MySQL.jl APIs in comparison to the PyMySQL.
-Therefore, I would say, after testing, that MySQL.jl is a stable Julia library for interfacing with MySQL database server.
-The only error I got was during the installation related to building DecFP, which is done by simply runnning <code>Pkg.build("DecFP")</code>.
+Hence, I would say both libraries have similarities in APIs (as expected) and are stable for the tasks.
+I should emphasize though that, I do like the <code>con.commit</code> of PyMySQL since this adds a level of security, and I think this is a good addition to MySQL.jl in the future.
 ### Software Versions
 <script src="https://gist.github.com/alstat/65dab0d062ea0fd229b4aa23c18fcd21.js"></script>